 As a requirement of participation with this shipping company, all passengers must purchase travel insurance with a minimum medical, evacuation, and repatriation coverage of $200,000 and this insurance must cover personal injury and emergency medical expenses.
 Passengers must be able to provide proof of insurance purchase and adequate coverage as per the required amounts above.
 Passengers are responsible for advising their insurer of the type of travel, destination(s), and activities included in their booking so that the insurer may provide appropriate coverage.
 It is the passenger's responsibility to ensure that they have sufficient coverage and comply with the terms of the applicable insurance plans.
 Other conditions may apply based on pre-existing conditions.
 ExpeditionTrips strongly recommends that all passengers also purchase comprehensive travel protection that includes cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist U.S. residents with travel protection options.

-Arrival transfer; transfer from meeting point to ship in Longyearbyen; ship/airport transfer on day of disembarkation in Reykjavik; shipboard accommodations; Zodiac excursions with expedition team; lectures and educational programs; visit to a local community (Greenland); gear to keep (expedition parka); and gear on loan (insulated, waterproof boots supplied for US sizes 4-16); meals aboard the ship; coffee, tea, and water.
+Arrival transfer; transfer from meeting point to ship in Longyearbyen; ship/airport transfer on day of disembarkation in Reykjavik; shipboard accommodations; Zodiac excursions; lectures and educational programs; visit to a local community (Greenland); gear to keep (expedition parka); and gear on loan (insulated, waterproof boots supplied for US sizes 4-16); meals aboard the ship; coffee, tea, and water.
 Subject to change without notice.

 Airfare; travel insurance (required); passport and visa fees; gratuities are at your discretion; items of a personal nature including laundry, Wi-Fi; alcoholic and non-alcoholic beverages (except coffee, tea, and water); fuel surcharge may apply.